1c4m3by/1c4m3by/README.md

 uBlock(extension): Settings>Filter List>Custom>Import>URL TO GITHUB

-- ill try update everytime its needed, which should auto apply through the url from github.
+- i'll try update everytime its needed, which should auto apply through the url from github.
+- to whitelist you can add @@ + WEBSITE  without space and + or you can deactivate ublock for specific websites.

 Tested on: Brave, uBlock.